Updated: June 28, 2026 • Reviewed by the North York Guide food desk

 Aburasoba is a soupless ramen where noodles are tossed in a flavoured oil and sauce rather than served in broth.
 Kajiken at 4850 Yonge St is Canada's first Michelin-rated aburasoba concept, with their Homura Aburasoba going viral on TikTok with 365K+ views.

-Are there vegetarian ramen options in North York?
+Is there halal ramen in North York?

 More North York Food Guides